The AI Debate Judge

 Logical Reasoning

-30%The AI evaluates whether arguments follow sound logical structure.
-It detects logical fallacies, checks premise-conclusion validity, and assesses the coherence of reasoning chains.
+The AI checks whether arguments follow sound logical structure.
+It looks for logical fallacies, premise-conclusion validity, and the coherence of reasoning chains.

 Evidence Quality

-25%Arguments backed by facts, data, and credible sources score higher.
-The AI assesses whether claims are supported, whether evidence is relevant, and whether sources are cited appropriately.
+Arguments backed by facts, data, and credible sources score higher.
+The AI assesses whether claims are supported and whether the evidence is relevant.

 Rhetorical Effectiveness

-20%How persuasive is the argument?
-The AI evaluates clarity of expression, emotional resonance, use of examples, and overall communication effectiveness.
+How persuasive is the argument?
+The AI weighs clarity of expression, use of examples, and overall communication effectiveness.

 Rebuttal Strength

-25%The AI evaluates how effectively each debater counters opposing arguments.
-Strong rebuttals that directly address and dismantle the opposition's points earn high marks.
+The AI evaluates how effectively each debater counters the opposition.
+Rebuttals that directly address and dismantle opposing points earn high marks.

 Why AI-Moderated Debate Is the Future